This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - Add onions, pork, butter, broth, vinegar, and garlic cloves to the bottom of the slow cooker pot.

-- Pack the collard greens on top of the other ingredients and cover the slow cooker.
-Slow cook on high for 4 hours and 30 minutes.
+- Pack the bunches of collards on top of the other ingredients and cover the slow cooker.
+Slow cook on high for a cooking time of 4 hours and 30 minutes.

 - Remove the ham hocks and pick off the meat.
 Discard the bones and skin.